 Our parenting instinct is to comfort, console, and care for our children when they are hurt, or feeling sad.
 But what do you do when your child pushes you away instead of letting you connect?
 It’s tricky, but here’s our advice…

 I had just finished a stack of paperwork for my sons’ new school.
 Feeling relieved and a little bit cramped from signing my name a thousand times, I walked the envelopes to the end of our long driveway.
 (Yes, my kids’ school still uses paper and snail mail…rural living.)
 My son was pushing himself in the wagon toward the street.
 I turned just in time to see him veer toward the ledge separating the driveway from the grass.
 He swerved to the right, tipping himself out of the wagon and onto the hot asphalt.
 My instinct was to run to him.
-I spotted Mike at the back porch and could see him jump as fast as I did.
+I spotted my husband at the back porch and could see him jump as fast as I did.
 We met our son just as he crawled out of the grass.
 Both of us walked toward him with arms outstretched.
-Mike said, “Oh no, let me see your arm.”
+His dad said, “Oh no, let me see your arm.”
 I exclaimed, “You’re bleeding, is anything else hurt?”
 Our son turned away from us in anger, pushing us aside with his good arm and stomped toward the house.
 Still worried, we followed trying to offer the help of bandaids and ice packs.
 That’s when we realized, we were offering a consolation that he was not able to receive.

 Everyone processes emotions differently.
 For our son, when he feels any strong emotion, his brain shuts down.
 When he was little, he experienced various traumas including neglect.
 When a child’s needs are met consistently the child will be able to process a variety of emotions in a way that is healthy.
 When a child’s needs are not met consistently, that child will develop a way to cope with emotions that is often not healthy.
 Our son’s needs were not met when he was small.
 When he cried, someone did not come to comfort him.
 Consequently, when he feels pain, embarrassment, anxiety, fear, hunger or anger his brain does not expect the adults in his life to help him.
 It doesn’t matter if a loving adult has been in this child’s life for one year or 20 years, the child will still have the memory of not being cared for.
 As the adult in this child’s life, it can often be frustrating to follow our instinct to comfort or help only to be rejected.
 It can feel as if we will never gain this child’s trust.
 There is good news though.
 Healthy connection and healing can happen.